This post may contain affiliate links. Please see my disclosure policy for details.

 One of my favourite finds on my trip to Cornwall was the secret hidden cove of Porthgwarra.

-Being an avid Poldark fan, I was on the hunt for some of the top shooting locations and stumbled upon this serene cove on the southern coast.
+Being an avid Poldark fan, I was on the hunt for some of the top filming locations and stumbled upon this serene cove on the southern coast.

 It is a little bit of a struggle to get to along the single track roads but it is well worth the drive as it’s a gem!

 You can either relax at the top of the cove and have tea in the café or head down into the cave to access the crystal clear waters on the cove.
 On a sunny day, the water is almost turquoise!

 It’s actually pronounced ‘Mow-zul’ to locals rather than ‘mouse-hole’ and there is lot’s to do around here in amongst the spectacular scenery.

 You can take a walk around the harbour and see the ships pull in, or you can take a stroll around the quaint houses in the village.